-This course has a textbook for standardization, but students are welcome to use whatever materials are most effective for their learning.
-In the 'course resources' link above links are given to a large collection of materials, including textbooks, lectures, and many tutorials of various lengths.
+This course has no required materials.
+In the 'course resources' link above links are given to a large collection of materials.
+They include textbooks, lectures, and many tutorials of various lengths.
+Students are free to use additional materials as they like.
+Students are encouraged to use whichever materials best aid their learning.
 As desired, they may read books, watch lectures and tutorials, work exercises, discuss with their classmates.
 Students are encouraged to ask questions on Blackboard.
-Students also have opportunities to ask questions in class and in office hours.
+Students also have opportunity to ask questions in class and in office hours.